-NOTE: Too much air pressure in the helper springs will result in stiffer ride, while too little air pressure will allow the air spring to bottom out over rough conditions.
+Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
 Too little air pressure will also not provide the improvement in handling that is possible.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 3-5 P.S.I.
-IN THE RIDE-RITE AIR SPRINGS AT ALL TIMES.
+TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 10 P.S.I.
+IN THE AIR HELPER SPRINGS AT ALL TIMES.